Hamuko/cum/README.md

 ### Commands

 ```
 alias      Assign a new alias to series.
 chapters   List all chapters for a manga series.
 download   Download all available chapters.
 follow     Follow a series.
   --download    Downloads the chapters for the added follows.
   --ignore      Ignores the chapters for the added follows.
 follows    List all follows.
 get        Download chapters by URL or by alias:chapter.
 ignore     Ignore chapters for a series.
 new        List all new chapters.
 open       Open the series URL in a browser.
+repair-db  Runs an automated database repair.
 unfollow   Unfollow manga.
 unignore   Unignore chapters for a series.
 update     Gather new chapters from followed series.
 ```

 ### Examples